vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/nsx/Add-RouteMap.md

 ## Description

-The `Add-RouteMap` cmdlet creates an NSX Route Map.
+The `Add-RouteMap` cmdlet creates an NSX Route Map in the NSX Manager cluster.
+The cmdlet connects to SDDC Manager using the -server, -user, and -password values:

+- Validates that network connectivity and authentication is possible to SDDC Manager
+- Validates that network connectivity and authentication is possible to NSX Manager
+- Create an NSX Route Map if not already created in NSX Manager

 ## Examples